AHA! Learning Croatian with Bob

 Picture

-This table, particular to standard masculine nouns, shows, for each case, in both singular and plural, the standard endings .....
+The table above, particular to standard masculine nouns, shows, for each case, in both singular and plural, the standard endings .....

 Picture